knot-a-conversation/about.github.io/about.md

 ---

 K(not) a Conversation is an installation exploring the concepts of artificial intelligence, creativity and labour.
 Inspired by ancient indigenous communication systems of Quipu knots, it instigates a communication and reflection process through the use of knots and AI systems.

+Follow on {% include icon-instagram.html username=site.instagram_username label='Instagram' %}

 # Team